 United States of America

-In 2016, the UN Secretary General appointed Yamin as one of nine international global health experts to the Independant Accountability Panel (IAP) for the Global Strategy on Women's, Children's and Adolecents' Health in the Sustainable Development Goals (SDGs).
-In 2019, Yamin was named to the WHO’s Technical Advisory Group on Health Technology Assessments for Universal Health Coverage in the SDGs.
+In 2016, the UN Secretary General appointed Yamin as one of ten international global health experts to the Independent Accountability Panel (IAP) for the Global Strategy on Women's, Children's and Adolescents' Health in the Sustainable Development Goals (SDGs).
+Yamin also serves on the WHO’s Technical Advisory Group on Health Technology Assessments for Universal Health Coverage in the SDGs.

 Yamin has published dozens of scholarly articles in both law journals and peer-reviewed public health journals, in English and Spanish.
 Her latest book is When Misfortune becomes Injustice: Evolving Human Rights Struggles for Health and Social Equality (Stanford University Press, 2020).